OAKevin/Pet-CareV3/README.md

   /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)
   ```
 * Firebase
-   -Make sure to start a Firebase project and copy the credentails to src/components/Firebase.js
+    - Make sure to start a Firebase project and copy the credentails to src/components/Firebase.js
-   -With the Firebase project make sure that it has Firestore and Auth for account creation
+    - With the Firebase project make sure that it has Firestore and Auth for account creation
-   -The first time this project is run on a Firebase project, comment out the data injection code
+    - The first time this project is run on a Firebase project, comment out the data injection code
     located in src/components/Firebase.js, this code will initialize the disease information data for
     the pet diagnosis feature.
-It will also create an admin in Firebase with
+It will also create an admin in Firebase with <br />
-   default username: "ad.min"
+    default username: "ad.min" <br />
-   default password: "temp"
+    default password: "temp" <br />
     and is reccomended that the password is changed before deploying the app publicly
-   -The admin account is the only account that can create vets, while other admin account can be created
+    - The admin account is the only account that can create vets, while other admin account can be created
     through Firebase it is advised that the amount of admin be kept to a minimum as much as possible.

 ### Installation